List of laws and reports on LGBT rights in the Republic of Ireland: Paternity Leave and Benefit Act 2016

-Criminal Justice (Aggravation by Prejudice) Bill 2016

-The Republic of Ireland is somewhat unusual in that it does not have a hate crimes law.
-Ireland does have the Prohibition of Incitement To Hatred Act 1989, which prohibits incitement to hatred but that law is difficult to enforce.
-It is unclear if there have been any successful convictions under the 1989 Act.
-Under the Criminal Justice (Aggravation by Prejudice) Bill 2016 if a person is convicted of an offence the courts may determine that that offence was caused by a hatred towards a person and may impose a higher sentence if the courts deem that appropriate.
-Sufficient evidence will have to be given in the court for an offence to be considered an aggravated offence.
-The bill does not set out any minimum penalties.
-The bill names disability, sexual orientation and transgender identity as grounds for an aggravated offence.
-As this is a private member bill it remains to be seen if it will pass through the Oireachtas.

 Modification of the Blood Ban 2016

 Ireland introduced a ban on all men who have sex with men from donating blood.
 It was a ban for life.
 This ban was introduced in 1985 at the height of the AIDS crisis.
 The Minister for Health announced that the ban will be eased in light of evidence that has emerged in recent decades.
 Men who have sex with men will be able to donate blood provided they have abstained from sexual intercourse for at least one year.
 Men who have a history of sexually transmitted diseases will have to wait for five years to donate.
-This measure has been welcomed as a progressive step by GLEN (Gay and Lesbian Equality Network) however they note that the new measure still discriminates against men who are in a committed and sexually active relationship.
-Others have criticised the ban as not based on science and that the deferral period is too long and still re-inforces stigma on gay men and MSM people.
+This measure has been welcomed as a progressive step by GLEN (Gay and Lesbian Equality Network); however, they note that the new measure still discriminates against men who are in a committed and sexually active relationship.
+Others have criticised the ban as not based on science, and that the deferral period is too long and still reinforces stigma on gay men and MSM people.